ffMathy/ffMathy/README.md

 ### Hi there 👋

+**I'm currently building the GitHub app [Pull Dog](https://dogger.io)**, which creates a test environment for every pull request you open, and send a link to the environment right in the pull request itself, as a comment.

 <!--
 **ffMathy/ffMathy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.